Chapter 6: Introduction to Class Templates in C++

 }

-You will notice we have deliberately added more elements (a total of 6 elements) than the original store size (the original size was 5).
-While adding a new element, the add_element() function checks the current size of the store, tracked by the member variable curr_len.
-If the number of elements exceeds the store’s storage capacity, hold by the len member variable, an error message informing the store capacity has reached is printed on the console.
+You will notice we have deliberately added more elements (a total of 6) than the original store size (5).
+While adding a new element, the add_element() function checks the current size of the store tracked by curr_len.
+If the number of elements exceeds the store’s storage capacity held by the len member variable, an error message is printed on the console:

 if(curr_len < len) {